yukichigato/ribbon-tile/README.md

 A Vanilla-JS custom component that creates a ribbon-style repeating tile that you can add to your website.

+I know this is pretty basic, but it's something I found myself needing more often than I thought, and I'm too lazy to keep re-implementing this from scratch whenever I need it

 <center><img src="https://i.ibb.co/ks6L8YH1/ezgif-7a8e89a2accc17.gif"/></center>

 ## How to use